Rishiofficial432-432/maven-api-intergation-version-v1/About.md

 ## Introduction

 Maven is your intelligent workspace, an all-in-one productivity suite combining AI-powered notes, task management, and planning tools to organize your life and amplify your creativity.
-It is designed from the ground up to be a single, unified hub for all your personal and professional productivity needs, eliminating the clutter and inefficiency of switching between multiple applications.

-At its core, Maven operates on a **privacy-first, local-first** principle.
+It is designed from the ground up to be a single, unified hub for all your personal and professional productivity needs, operating on a **privacy-first, local-first** principle.
 All your data is stored securely on your own device, ensuring that you have complete ownership and control over your information.

 ---